-g) National ASU Industry Meetings
+h) National ASU Industry Meetings

 For decades now the ASU has been running National meetings of officials and delegates in some of its key industries, including Airlines, Energy, Local Government and the Social and Community Services Sector (SACS).
-The location of these meetings shift from State to State so as to give local Branches more access to the meetings.
+The location of these meetings shift from State to State so as to give Branches better local access.
 It is at these meetings that many national campaigns are discussed and devised while keeping officials and delegates informed about current industry issues.

-h) ASU Growth and Campaign Team
+i) ASU Growth and Campaign Team

-In early 2016 the ASU created a new position of National Campaign and Growth Coordinator.
 The union's growth and campaign work is managed by ASU Assistant National Secretary Linda White.
-Throughout 2016-17 the growth and campaign work has included:
+Throughout 2017-18 the growth and campaign work has included:

-- Coordination of national industry based campaigns; - Coordination of national enterprise bargaining and associated campaigning in target enterprises; - Coordination of national political campaigns of the union; and - Development and implementation of membership engagement and retention strategies.
+- Coordination of national industry based campaigns, for example the NDIS Making it the Best it Can Be campaign; - Coordination of national enterprise bargaining and associated campaigning in target enterprises; - Coordination of national political campaigns of the union; - Organising a comprehensive professional development program; and - Development and implementation of membership engagement and retention strategies.